EndBug/game-tracker/docs/r6/rainbow.md

 > Format: `r6 wp <weaponName | weaponType> {account} [platform]`

 To specify the player, enter their username and platform.
 You can also mention them and, if they linked their account to this bot, it will display their stats.
 If left blank, the bot will try to show your profile (if you [linked](#r6-link) it).
 Specify the weapon to show by writing its name.
-Every weapon name or category can be written in lowercase and with `-` instead of spaces, e.g.: "Super Shorty" = "super-shorty".\nYou can find codes for supported weapons and weapon types [here](/r6/stored_data#weapon-categories).
+Every weapon name or category can be written in lowercase and with `-` instead of spaces, e.g.: `"Super Shorty" = "super-shorty"`.
+You can find codes for supported weapons and weapon types [here](/r6/stored_data#weapon-categories).

 Examples:
 * `r6 wp camrs Snake_Nade` → Displays CAMRS stats for `Snake_Nade` by searching the user in the `uplay` category.